gridbugs/electric-organ/extras/windows/README.txt

-# Boat Journey
+# Placeholder

 ## Package Contents

-- boat_journey.exe: Graphical version of the game
+- placeholder.exe: Graphical version of the game
-- boat-journey-compatibility.exe: Graphical version of the game (slower but possibly more compatible)
+- placeholder-compatibility.exe: Graphical version of the game (slower but possibly more compatible)